 Welcome to Couple of Men – A Gay Couple Travel Blog

-AMSTERDAM: First we won the Lonely Planet Best in Travel LGBTIQ+ Storyteller Award.
-Then we wrote our first book, “Couple of Men – A Male Couple Travels the World.”
-And now we’re going to be on German TV, in a twelve-minute insider episode about our favorite city, Amsterdam.
+AMSTERDAM: Firstly, we won the Lonely Planet LGBTIQ+ Storyteller Award.
+Then we wrote our first book.
+And now we’re on German TV.

-GERMANY: The first LGBTQ+ Travel Book Couple of Men – Ein Männerpaar reist um die Welt, giving insights into our lives as gay men, as a couple, and queer LGBTQ+ communities
+GERMANY: In the first LGBTQ+ Travel Book in German language, we are giving insights into our lives and LGBTQ+ communities worldwide.

 Gay Travel Blog Couple of Men